Mamaril-Jeremy/Social-Code-Mobile-App/README.md

 # Social Code

-A Jungian-rooted social confidence app for men who know what to say but freeze before saying it.
+A Jungian-rooted social confidence app for people who know what to say but freeze before saying it.

 FILL: add 3-4 screenshots here, or a short screen recording.
 For a mobile app this matters more than anything else in the README.
 Nobody can install it to see it, so images are the only way to show the work.